cdanielcadena/tanagR/README.md

 		col = pal,
 		main = "Colors: Dacnis berlepschi")

-You can use the palettes above with `ggplot2`, however we have made a couple of helper functions to integrate `tanagR` easily with `ggplot2`.
+You can use the palettes above with `ggplot2`, but we  made a couple of helper functions to integrate `tanagR` easily with `ggplot2`.
 Here is an example using a discrete palette

 	library(ggplot2)
 	ggplot(iris,